SOORAJTS2001/IIT_INTERSHIP_PYTHON_BACKEND/readme.md

 ### Playing Music

-1. Click on the "View" button next to a song in the song list.
+1. Play option for each song is available in the song list.
-2. The music player will be displayed on the page.
-3. Click the "Play" button to play the song.
+2. Click the "Play" button to play the song,you would be redirected to a seperate page.

 ### Downloading Music